Unlocking the Power of On-Demand RabbitMQ for PCF

 Logs—RabbitMQ on-demand instance logs are forwarded using the same configuration as contained in the Syslog and Metrics tab of the RabbitMQ for PCF tile.

 Disk free space limit—The disk free space limit is set to 150% of RAM of the instance type you select.
 For example, if you select an instance type with 10 GB of RAM, the disk free space limit is set to 15 GB.
 A cluster-wide alarm is triggered if the amount of free disk space drops below this, and all publishers are blocked.
 Instances must be configured to have persistent disks that are at least twice the size of instance RAM.
 For more information, see the RabbitMQ documentation.

 Memory threshold for triggering flow control—Threshold at which flow control is triggered is set to 40% of the instance RAM.
 This means that when the alarm is triggered, all connections publishing messages are blocked cluster-wide until the alarm is cleared.

 For example, if you select an instance type with 10 GB of RAM, when more than 4 GB of memory is used, all publishing connections are blocked.
 For more information, see Memory Alarms in the RabbitMQ documentation.

 Memory paging threshold—This is the level at which RabbitMQ tries to free up memory by instructing queues to page their contents out to disk.
 This is done to try to avoid reaching the high watermark and blocking publishers.
 This threshold is set to 50% of the configured high watermark, which is 20% of configured memory.
-For more information on memory calculation, see Changes to Memory Allocation when Upgrading.

 For example, if you select an instance type with 10 GB of RAM, when more than 2 GB of memory is used, all queues start writing all queue contents to disk.
 For more information, see the RabbitMQ documentation.